hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 Tipping fees (also known as gate fees) are a major source of revenue.
 These are paid by the local government or companies that deliver waste to the incinerator.
 In some cases, carbon credits under the Clean Development Mechanism (CDM) may be used to supplement the revenue of an incineration plant.
-Diverting waste from landfills, and hence preventing methane emissions, and producing energy that otherwise would be generated from fossil fuels qualifies waste-to-energy plants for carbon credits that they can sell to companies.
+Diverting waste from landfills, and hence preventing methane emissions, and producing energy that otherwise would be generated from fossil fuels qualifies WtE plants for carbon credits that they can sell to companies.
-Governments sometimes supplement the revue of waste-to-energy plants with tax refunds, local and national subsidies.
+Governments sometimes supplement the revue of WtE plants with tax refunds, local and national subsidies.

 <!-- example -->